 The overall design for this Web site should be very simple -- no fancy effects, just text and photos, in plain static HTML -- so he could easily and quickly update your pages.
 He should be able to change the online indications of room availability in a couple minutes by hand, without the need for any fancy custom code.

-Once he has taken care of those basics,
+Once he has taken care of those

-information as possible about his house, his town, Nova
+as much information as possible about his house, his town, Nova

 Scotia, and Eastern Canada -- history, places of interest,